 Jewellery in the Indus Valley Civilization

 .
-The common metals being used in the preparation of ornaments for the people of Indus valley Civilization were gold, copper, silver, ivory, and various other precious stones, shells, bones, etc. Other jewellery worn more frequently by women included thin bands made of gold worn over the forehead, primitive brooches, earrings, gold rings and chokers.
-In this period, even green stone and gem stone use was started.
+The common metals being used in the preparation of ornaments for the people of Indus valley Civilization were gold, copper, silver, ivory and various other precious stones, shells, bones, etc. Other jewellery worn more frequently by women included thin bands made of gold worn over the forehead, primitive brooches, earrings, gold rings and chokers.
+In this period, the use of gemstone

 Jewellery in the Gandhara Period

-Jewellery of Sunga Period
+Jewellery in the Sunga Period

 The Sunga dynasty

-made a generous use of gem stones and gradually the trend of using precious gems in jewellery became an essential part of Indian Jewellery.
+made a generous use of gemstones and gradually the trend of using precious gems in jewellery became an essential part of Indian Jewellery

-Common Ancient Indian Jewellery
+Various Ancient Indian Jewellery

-Some of the most common jewellery of ancient India includes earring, armlet, necklace, bracelet, hairpin, anklet and ring, etc. Earring or Karnika is one of the ancient Indian jewellery which was of three types including earrings having flower-like shape called Karnaphul, circle or simple ring called Kundala, circular disc type earring called dehri.
+Some of the most common jewellery of ancient India includes earring, armlet, necklace, bracelet, hairpin, anklet, ring, etc. Earring or Karnika is one of the ancient Indian jewellery which was of three types including earrings having flower-like shape called Karnaphul, circle or simple ring called Kundala and circular disc type earring called Dehri.
 Necklaces form another kind of ancient Indian jewellery which was of two types.
-One had a short, flat and broad structure known as the kantha and the long Necklace was called the lambanam.
-Women of the ancient period used to wear Girdle or Mekhala.
-This is a belt wore over the hip having beads of several strings, made originally from red seed kaksha.
-Armlets or Bajuband were made of gold and even the armlets of silver beads used to be worn over the upper arm.
+One had a short, flat and broad structure known as the Kantha and the long Necklace was called the Lambanam.
+Women of the ancient period used to wear Girdle or Mekhala, a belt wore over the hip having beads of several strings.
+Armlets or Bajubandh were made of gold and silver beads used to be worn over the upper arm.
 Bracelet or Kangan was a kind of ancient Indian jewellery which was prepared by round or square gold beads.
 Anklets and rings were worn by all women of ancient India

 .
 The anklets could be simple, thick chain, a Kara, a sankla and also in the form of ornamental circle having small bells known as ghungru.
 The use of forehead ornaments was also common among women who wore it in the middle of the forehead.
 These ornaments are of thin plates of silver or gold stamped in different patterns, and also in the form of star called bindi or sitara.